vigneshavm/Interview-questions/AWS.md

 ---

-###  Describe how you would build a serverless video upload and processing system using Lambda.
+###  Building a Serverless Video Upload and Processing System Using Lambda

 **Answer:**